PROFESSIONS, VOCATIONS, AND BUSINESSES

 (2) In a final order, the board may impose a civil penalty not to exceed one thousand dollars ($1,000) for each violation by a licensee of this chapter or of rules adopted by the board.

-(3) The board may authorize, by written agreement, the bureau of occupational licenses as its agent to act in its interest and, in its discretion, to contract with the bureau of occupational licenses for those services deemed necessary for the proper administration of this chapter.
+(3) The board may authorize, by written agreement, the division of occupational and professional licenses as its agent to act in its interest and, in its discretion, to contract with the division of occupational and professional licenses for those services deemed necessary for the proper administration of this chapter.

 (4) The assessment of costs and attorney’s fees incurred in the investigation and prosecution or defense of a licensee under this chapter shall be governed by the provisions of section 12-117(5), Idaho Code.